connectedway/of_manifests/README.md

 ```

 Initialize your workspace.
 We currently support two yocto releases: pyro
 (for the 4.9 kernel) and hardknott (for the 5.10 kernel).
+We also
+support two types of builds: core and smb.
+Core is the opensource
+openfiles framework.
+Smb adds the smb client (and server) to the
+build.
 Specify either
-pyro or hardknott in the branch argument of the repo init command below:
+pyro or hardknott in the branch argument and the core.xml or smb.xml of
+the repo init command below:

 ```
-./repo init https://github.com/connectedway/of_manifests -b pyro ./repo sync
+./repo init https://github.com/connectedway/of_manifests -m core.xml -b pyro ./repo sync
 ```